BREAKING NEWS AND PERTINENT INFORMATION DIRECTLY FROM THE

 Anyone can help prevent Veteran suicide.
 Your actions can make a lifesaving difference when you reach out to a family member or friend you are concerned about and provide resources that can help.
 As you scroll on social media, look out for warning signs of suicide risk that are outlined in this toolkit, and follow the steps to provide support for the Veterans in your life and your community. #BeThere |

-Video or Telephone Appointments: https://mobile.va.gov/app/va-video-connect My HealtheVet: https://www.myhealth.va.gov/mhv-portal-web/home Rx Refill: https://mobile.va.gov/app/rx-refill Annie App: https://mobile.va.gov/annie Home Telehealth http://vaww.telehealth.va.gov/pgm/ht/index.asp MESSAGE FROM THE VHA EXECUTIVE IN CHARGE - APRIL 21, 2020 - WATCH VIDEO NOW
+Video or Telephone Appointments: https://mobile.va.gov/app/va-video-connect My HealtheVet: https://www.myhealth.va.gov/mhv-portal-web/home Rx Refill: https://mobile.va.gov/app/rx-refill Annie App: https://mobile.va.gov/annie Home Telehealth http://vaww.telehealth.va.gov/pgm/ht/index.asp |

-Our call centers and some VA health facilities are currently experiencing very high numbers of calls.
-To help us address the most urgent needs first, we ask that you use our online tools and frequently asked questions (FAQs) for routine or non-urgent questions.
-We’ll continue to update this page as the situation changes.
-Learn more here now.
 The doctor can see you now ... on your computer or mobile device.
 With VA Video Connect, use your phone, computer or tablet to communicate with your VA provider over a secure video connection.

-https://www.blogs.va.gov/VAntage/72665/veterans-stressed-coronavirus/ A big “thanks” to our #VA volunteers on the ground who are helping as VA joins other U.S. government agencies in a coordinated response to coronavirus.
+https://www.myhealth.va.gov/mhv-portal-web/ss04092018-the-doctor-can-see-you-now A big “thanks” to our #VA volunteers on the ground who are helping as VA joins other U.S. government agencies in a coordinated response to coronavirus.
 For the latest updates, visit www.va.gov/coronavirus/.

 |